DinaHamdan/FFM/FFM.markdown

 DONE Poster discussion sans photo

-### Reste à faire :
+### TO DO :
 Read Formulaire Bénévole
 BackOffice formulaires
 Add a condtion to check if profile is complete
 Need to add a function at Login to check if profile fname last name and avatar are empty or not Show members
 Remove Members
+Commencer rapport
+Deploiment

 ### Lundi 29
 Maquette
 commencer HTML CSS
-deploiment + HTML + CSS

-Commencer rapport
 Coding reste de fonctionnalité
+To do :
+Redo all pages – split them to different sass style pages Finish page d’acceuil CSS
+Code function read volunteer form INSERT INTO bdd

 ### Mardi 30
 HTML + CSS